dafny-lang/blog/_posts/2023-07-14-types-and-programming-languages.markdown

 ## 3. The constructive set is included in the smallest inductive set that satisfies the induction criteria

+We can deduce from the previous result that the constructive definition of all terms is also included in any set of term that satisfies the induction criteria.
+From this we can deduce automatically that the constructive definition of all terms is included in the smallest inductive set satisfying the induction criteria.

 {% highlight javascript %}
 // 3.2.6.b.1 AllTermsConstructively is a subset of any set satisfying the induction criteria (hence AllTermsConstructively <= AllTermsInductively) lemma AllTermsConstructivelyIncludedInSetsSatisfyingInductionCriteria(